nusmodifications/nusmods-blog/_posts/2017-12-26-nusmods-r-the-engineering-behind.md

 Today we are very excited to be releasing a new version of NUSMods for everyone to use.
 This release is NUSMods' third version since the project was originally started in 2012 by [Beng](https://github.com/ahbeng), founder and creator of NUSMods.
 NUSMods R has been in development for over a year and will finally be available for use thanks to the hard work of a team of young and talented developers from School of Computing.
 NUSMods is a student-initiated project driven by the needs of students and desire of individuals to solve common university life problems with technology.
 The NUSMods core team has put in a tremendous amount of time and effort over the past year during both semester period and holidays to make this possible.
 Many thanks to the people involved in the development of NUSMods R - [Zhang Yi Jiang](https://github.com/zhangyijiang), [Li Kai](https://github.com/li-kai), [E-Liang Tan](https://github.com/taneliang), [Ng Zhi An](https://github.com/ngzhian), and [Yangshun Tay](https://github.com/yangshun).

 The new version brings about some much needed enhancements such as multi-platform compatibility, performance improvements, increased customizability, and solves many of the pain points of the previous version.
 We redesigned the user interface, rethought the user experience, rewrote the entire code base and removed a number of features that were not commonly used among students so that your usage experience will be greatly enhanced.
+We have plenty of other things to ship, but done is better than perfect; we can't wait to put the new release in your hands.
 Here are some of the highlights in the new release:

 ## Timetable Overhaul